kwhitekit/brickyard/README.md

 bricks.some_fn();
 ```

-> but actualy example above works exactly as a simple reexport.
+> but actually example above works exactly as a simple reexport.

-#### more usefull example:
+#### more useful example:

 ```ts
 // bricks.ts